VaradGhodake/Gitbook-Competitive-Coding-Notes/Algorithms/DynamicProgramming-III.md

 Success cases should return `0` <br />
 Failure cases (out of bounds): `(i == n or current > amount)` should return `float('inf')` <br />

-If you want to read the total number of ways to reach at the amount/sum: <br />
+If you want to know the total number of ways to reach at the amount/sum: <br />
 ```py
 total_steps = 0
 for j in range(i, len(coins)):